Citrix Systems: Recent history

-Citrix reported net income of $251.7 million in 2014, down from $339.5 million in 2013.
-In July 2015, the company announced several changes to its board of directors, including Robert Calderoni's becoming executive chairman and adding Jesse Cohn as a senior partner of activist hedge fund Elliott Management.
-That same month the company announced that president and CEO Mark Templeton would retire after a replacement was found, and on October 21, the company named its executive chairman, Robert Calderoni, as interim president and CEO.
+Citrix reported a net income of $251.7 million in 2014, down from $339.5 million in 2013.
+In July 2015, the company announced several changes to its board of directors, including making Robert Calderoni executive chairman and adding Jesse Cohn, a senior partner of activist hedge fund Elliott Management.
+That same month, the company announced that president and CEO Mark Templeton would retire after a replacement was found.
+On October 21, the company named its executive chairman, Robert Calderoni, as interim president and CEO.

-In January 2016, Kirill Tatarinov, a former Microsoft executive, was named the president and CEO of Citrix and joined the company's board.
-Calderoni remained executive chairman of the board.
+In January 2016, Kirill Tatarinov, a former Microsoft executive, was named the president and CEO of Citrix and joined the company's board; Calderoni remained executive chairman of the board.

-In July 2016, as part of a deal with Boston-based SaaS company LogMeIn, Citrix announced it had spun off its GoTo product line, which included GoToMeeting, GoToWebinar, GoToWebcast, GoToTraining, GoToAssist and GoToMyPC, into a wholly owned subsidiary called GetGo.
+In July 2016, as part of a deal with Boston-based SaaS company LogMeIn, Citrix announced that it had spun off its GoTo product line, which included GoToMeeting, GoToWebinar, GoToWebcast, GoToTraining, GoToAssist and GoToMyPC, into a wholly owned subsidiary called GetGo.
 In February 2017, Citrix completed a merger through which GetGo became a subsidiary of LogMeIn.
 The transaction was valued at approximately $1.8 billion.
-David Henshall became the company's CEO in July 2017.
+In July 2017, David Henshall became the company's CEO.

 Also in 2017, Citrix expanded its partnership with Google.
-In May, Google announced it would add support to run Citrix XenApp on its Chrome web browser, including graphics processing unit acceleration.
-In July, the companies announced they were working to allow Citrix Cloud to deploy virtualized apps and desktops on Google Cloud.
+In May, Google announced that it would add support on its Chrome web browser, including graphics processing unit acceleration, to run Citrix XenApp.
+In July, the companies announced that they were working to allow Citrix Cloud to deploy virtualized apps and desktops on Google Cloud.

-In October 2017, Citrix told regulators of plans to lay off staff "across most functions" and consolidate offices in the fall 2017 into 2018.
+In October 2017, Citrix told regulators of plans to lay off staff "across most functions" and consolidate offices in the fall of 2017 into 2018.
 The company carried out layoffs in Raleigh, North Carolina, and office closures in Santa Barbara, California, and Tempe, Arizona.

 Citrix unveiled its Citrix Analytics security software at the 2017 Citrix Synergy conference in Orlando, Florida, in May 2017.
-The software detects and responds to security threats by relying on artificial intelligence.
+The software detects and responds to security threats using artificial intelligence.